gabbersepp/dev.to-posts/blog-posts/pr-11ty-website/pr-11ty-website.md

 I tried `11ty` about four or six weeks ago and I falled in love at the first sight.
 It is so easy to use with so many possibilities.
 Currently I have build two websites with eleventy.

-My personal portfolio page where I agregate everything I do into one place:
+My personal portfolio page where I aggregate everything I do into one place:

 {% github gabbersepp/biehler-josef.de %}